wwu-webtech/ashlar/source/_docs/changelog/6-0/major-release-6-0.md

 #### New footer styles
-Our new footer features beautiful artwork by local artist Gretchen Leggitt
+Our new footer features beautiful artwork by local artist Gretchen Leggitt.

 ![New footer with colorfully illustrated depiction of Bellingham Bay](new-footer.webp)